About the Jewelry

 So can I get a piece of Copper jewelry that has not been oxidized at all?

 - Sure!
-It will naturally start to oxidize on its own right away, however.
-If you polish it after each time you wear it and store it in a zipper bag, it will oxidize a little more slowly.
+But I personally think it's kinda boring that way ;) It will naturally start to oxidize on its own right away, however.
+If you polish it after each time you wear it and store it in a zipper bag, you will keep most of the oxidation at bay.
 And please note it will probably give you the green haze if you get it wet at all while wearing it!
 It’s actually somewhat interesting (at least to me!) to see the phases of color it goes through over time as it oxidizes.
 It stays at a sort of red-orange for quite a while, which is very pretty, before it will start to turn a mocha-brown and lose its luster.